 - An STFM Member

 - Able to attend the entire conference

-Awardees must also write a report following attendance at FMCC on one of the following topics: process of advocacy, content (issue areas of advocacy or lessons learned from the speakers), or how the skills learned can be applied to their role as faculty.
+Awardees must also write a report following attendance at the Family Medicine Advocacy Summit on one of the following topics: process of advocacy, content (issue areas of advocacy or lessons learned from the speakers), or how the skills learned can be applied to their role as faculty.

 An individual advocacy skill assessment and development plan will be provided prior to the conference for scholars to complete.
 Two follow-up calls over the course of the year after the conference will be used to assess progress and provide help and advice on the development plan you have identified.